 Learn which keywords are sending traffic to your food blog, and if you have gaps in your structured data (i.e., errors and warnings) by registering for Google Search Console.

 8. No clear subject matter expertise

 Is it gluten free, dairy free or vegan recipes?
 Maybe it’s meal planning or make-ahead meals, or baking?
 It’s important to send clear signals to Google about who you are, what you do, and what you’re an authority in.

 Work with Foodie Digital or seek the advice of a WordPress pro with experience in the food blogging niche to help bake your subject matter expertise into your category structure, your editorial calendar and your site’s user experience.
 Google wants to offer the best possible answers and results to user queries, so if you’re an authority in plant-based diets or dessert make it clear.

 9. Not knowing your returning reader percentage

 How loyal are your readers?
 Your returning visitor/reader percentage will tell you.
 It’s one of the key success metrics that we track for Foodie Digital members.

-Though there aren’t really comprehensive benchmarks out there on the ideal returning user/reader percentage, we generally believe that if your rate is under 15% a month, your content strategy probably needs a refresh.
+Though there aren’t really comprehensive benchmarks out there on the ideal returning visitor/reader percentage, we generally believe that if your rate is under 15% a month, your content strategy probably needs a refresh.
 If it’s 20% or higher a month, your community loves what you’re serving up.
 The ratio of new visitors to returning visitors is very telling.
 The difference in data for these two groups provides valuable insights into how well you’re building your community.

 10. Inconsistent WordPress support

 This fixable mistake probably comes as no surprise to you.
 As the niche becomes more and more technical, inconsistent support from WordPress developers is a part of life for a lot of food bloggers—but it doesn’t have to be.

 Free up your time and breathe easier by working with WordPress professionals (like us!) that have experience in the recipe and food blogging niche and who can provide the kind of consistent, forward-thinking tech and SEO support you need to grow your business.